Skip to main content

 • an admin token for mutating operations

-• an optional read-only token for safe inspection endpoints
+• an optional read-only token for ordinary inspection endpoints

 • --http-auth-mode auto